 4. She and Cash received death threats

-5. She also moved on after the failed marriage
+5. She also moved on after the failed first marriage

 While the Man in Black was moving on with June Carter, Liberto also remarried in 1968 to Ventura police officer Dick Distin.
-She left the Casitas Springs home in California that was once shared with Cash and moved to Ventura.
+She left the Casitas Springs home in California that was once shared with her ex-husband and moved to Ventura.

 6. She was more than just "Johnny Cash's first wife"

 Liberto was an active participant in her local community following her divorce.
 She was president of her garden club and even volunteered at the hospital and the local unwed mothers home.

 7. They were on speaking terms until the end

 Vivian visited Cash following June Carter's death in 2003 and told him about her book that reflected on their lives.
 She was able to finish the book before her death due to complications from lung cancer surgery in 2005.

 8. She also loved him until the end